A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Related work

 In end-to-end encrypted communication, a similar issue arises with key directory servers.
 CONIKS \cite{melara2015coniks}, inspired by Certificate Transparency, first introduced the concept of Key Transparency to ensure users receive the correct keys while protecting privacy.
 Key Transparency has since evolved and found real-world applications including Google's open-source Key Transparency project \cite{googlekeytransparency}, along with implementations by WhatsApp and Apple \cite{whatsappkeytransparencyblog, whatsappkeytransparencywhitepaper, imessagekeytransparency}.

-Binary Transparency \cite{binarytransparency}, addresses similar concerns in software supply chains to ensure accountability for software originating from central repositories and to counter targeted attacks.
+Binary Transparency \cite{binarytransparency}, addresses accountability in software supply chains and mitigates targeted attacks, ensuring the integrity of software from central repositories.
 It is actively used in Google Pixel binaries \cite{androidbinarytransparency} and Go modules \cite{gobinarytransparency}.
 Sigstore \cite{sigstore} is a collaborative project automating logging, signing, and monitoring for Binary Transparency.
 Similarly, Contour \cite{al2018contour}, MADT \cite{lins2023mobile}, and \textsc{CHAINIAC} \cite{nikitin2017chainiac} focus on software integrity through these methods.

-Supply-chain Levels for Software Artifacts (SLSA)~\cite{slsa} is a framework incorporating Binary Transparency concepts to counter software supply chain threats.
+Supply-chain Levels for Software Artifacts (SLSA)~\cite{linuxfoundation0} is a framework incorporating Binary Transparency concepts to counter software supply chain threats.
 It uses a tiered structure like ours, and can complement our approach to enhance the resilience of Confidential Computing systems.
 Our L2 and L3 aligns with SLSA v0.1 L4, emphasising reproducible builds and having a two-person review requirement through affiliated reporting first-party certifiers (Figure \ref{fig:reviewer-quadrant}, quadrant II).
 Implementing our framework's L2 and L3 with hardened trusted builders (\S\ref{sec:variations}) achieves SLSA v1.0 L3.
 Therefore, with specific implementation choices, our transparency framework can provide high levels of supply-chain security.